Memorial to the Murdered Jews of Europe

 Memorial to the Murdered Jews of Europe, Berlin Overview

 Germany has a huge history in World War II with monuments present across the country depicting one story or another.
 Now with many popular historical tourist spots frequently visited by tourists from all over the world, Germany holds great records in tourism.
-The Memorial to the Murdered Jews of Europe one such monument was completed on December 15, 2004, also called as Holocaust Memorial.
+The Memorial to the Murdered Jews of Europe one such monument was completed on December 15, 2004.
 Located at the centre of Berlin’s Central Government district and a stone’s throw away from Brandenburg Gate, the Memorial is in remembrance of the Jews killed.
 Around 6 million European Jews were killed in genocide by Nazi Germany along with its few collaborators during World War II.

 Read More on Memorial to the Murdered Jews of Europe